tidy-finance/website/docs/31_beta.md

   17778, "Berkshire Hathaway"
 )
 ```
-If we want to estimate the rolling betas for Apple, we can simple use `mutate()`.
+If we want to estimate rolling betas for Apple, we can use `mutate()`.

 ```r
 beta_example <- crsp_monthly %>%